 They’re independently owned and operated, meaning they are not part of large-scale production in any way.
 The idea is that more attention is given to the quality of ingredients.

-Craft beers often incorporate more local ingredients and natural ingredients.
+Craft beers often tend to incorporate more local ingredients and natural ingredients.
 These are general rules, not strict guidelines, but the emphasis is on exploring local and new ingredients and focusing on quality over quantity.

 Why Do Craft Beers Taste Different?